finvu/finvu-rebit-aa-jws/README.md

 ## Sending API Request content in the http body, send signature in http header:

-In this method, the content can be sent as text in the body of the http message, and the signature can be sent separately in customized http header of the same http request/response.
+In this method, the content can be sent as plain text in the body of the http message, and the signature can be sent separately in customized http header of the same http request/response.

 Open banking uses x-jws-signature as the http header to set the signature.

 This method has several advantages:

 * request/responses that that have badly formatted x-jws-signature header can be rejected before ever reading the full HTTP body
-* The http body need not be parsed to validate signature
+* The http body need not be parsed to verify signature
 * Gives more options to keep the message signing away from business logic as the HTTP body needs no manipulation
 * No unnecessary serialization/deserialization of objects for generating and embeddeding signature

 In this method, following steps are performed:

-* The content to sign if is in object form, is serialized to text
+* The content to sign if is in object form, is serialized to plain text
 * A detached content signature is then generated for the text
-* The signature is set in the http header, and the text is sent as http body.
+* The signature is set in the http header, and the plain text is sent as http body.
 * The request is then sent to the receiver.

 * On the receiving side:
 * The receiver extracts the signature from header
-* The receiver extract the text from body of the http post request
+* The receiver extract the plain text from body of the http post request
-* The receiver uses the detached signature and text to validate the signature.
+* The receiver uses the detached signature and plain text to verify the signature.

 A typical HTTP request using this method should look like the following):